 Room by Room Tour

 Decorated in neutral tones, the ballroom is an elegant space for a large ceremony or a seated dinner for as many as 190 guests.
-Despite its location on the lower level, the ballroom is completely above ground with windows on both of its long sides.
-The stage in the room can be used for the head table and/or musicians or DJs.
+Located on the lower level, the ballroom is completely above ground with windows on both of its long sides.
+The stage in the room can be used for the head table, presentations, or musicians/DJs.
 The grand piano may also be used for an event.

 The Heritage Room

 The Heritage Room features hard wood floors, Oriental carpets, Mahogany woodwork, molded ceilings, floor-to-ceiling windows, and an optional dance floor.
 Double doors open to a veranda and the south lawn, with views of Washburn Fair Oaks Park and the Minneapolis Institute of Arts.
 The fireplace is one of eight unique fireplaces in the Gale Mansion.
 The alcove contains a charming library lined with old books and sculptures.
 Located next to the dance floor, this space is ideal for musicians or a DJ.

 The Dining Room